Principal Changes – Taxable Benefits Granted in 2021

 If you use virtual currency to pay an employee, the payment is considered to be a benefit in kind.
 The value of the benefit is the fair market value of the virtual currency, in Canadian dollars, at the time of payment.

-You have to include the value of this benefit in boxes A and L of the employee's RL-1 slip and may also have to include it in box G.
+You have to include the value of this benefit in boxes A and L of the employee's RL-1 slip and may also have to include it in box G. For more information, go to Benefit Provided to an Employee.

 For more information about virtual currency transactions, go to Virtual Currency.